CMS-Enterprise/easi-app/docs/adr/0010-build-and-deploy-go-backend.md

 The EASi application backend is a server written in golang.

-We want to be able to manage the infrastructure configuration in code preferably Terraform.
+We want to be able to manage the infrastructure configuration and service definition together in code.
-We want to manage the service definition alongside other infrastructure dependencies.
 We want a deployment platform that is low effort to maintain and has rollback capabilities.